madebyshape/shopify/README.md

 ### 1. Setup Theme

-Create a new repository for your new Shopify project and add your theme files into it.
-Download a copy of this repository to your computer using the Code button above.
-Then move these files into your new project repository.
-Finally, login to your Shopify store and go to Online Store > Themes.
-From here, connect your new repository as a new theme.
+1. Create a new repository for your new Shopify project.
+2. Add your theme files into the repository.
+3. Download a copy of this repository to your computer using the Code button above.
+4. Move these files into your repository.
+5. Login to your Shopify store and go to Online Store > Themes.
+6. Connect your new repository as a new theme.

 ### 2. Shopify store ID